Monday, April 22, 2024

 I planned an easy day so we could figure out where we meet our busses for the Cliffs of Moher and Aran Island tour Tuesday and the Connemara and Kylemore Abbey tour Wednesday.
 We also needed to sort out the best times to depart Galway for Belfast Friday.
 The rest of our time was spent walking the Latin Quarter and along Corrib River up to Galway Cathedral (i.e. Cathedral of Our Lady Assumed into Heaven and St Nicholas) and then back to Griffin Lodge and Guesthouse for a rest even though we'd only walked 5 miles by 1:30PM.

-Every Irish person we talked to told us we'd love Galway, but we're not sure why now that we're here.
-It seems grittier than we expected and its city center is smaller.
-There is, however, a really vibrant energy here because it's a college town.
+Every Irish person we talked to told us we'd love Galway, and after a full day here, we agree.
+There is a really vibrant energy here, probably because it's a college town.
 Our host insists we get out to the pubs, because there's live music everywhere.
 Her local is Crane's Bar.
 We checked it out last night and it was hopping and the overflow of university students were huddled around a fountain in a square outside it.
 We're going to O'Connell's for beer and pizza, because our train seat mates out of Dublin recommended Dough Brothers pizza as the best and their ad says they're the 14th best in the world. :-)

 Eyre Square was renamed John F. Kennedy Square